Resistance (video game series): Gameplay

 The Resistance games play similarly to most first-person shooters, and feature a variety of weapons.
 The weapons include both conventional weapons for the setting of the game, weapons created by the Chimera that possess unique features, and human weapons that have been modified to take advantage of the Chimera technology.
 Each weapon features two modes of fire which work in conjunction with each other.
 The human assault rifles include grenade launchers, while the Chimera "Bullseye" has a secondary mode that fires a marker, such that all bullets shot in the primary mode will strike the marked target for a short time.

-The three PlayStation 3 games featured large-scale multiplayer modes with support for up to 60 players in Resistance 2 and up to 40 players in Resistance: Fall of Man.
+The main trilogy on PlayStation 3 featured large-scale multiplayer modes with support for up to 60 players in Resistance 2 and up to 40 players in Resistance: Fall of Man.
 Gameplay was reduced to smaller matches in Resistance 3.
-All three console games offer extensive stat tracking for online combat, with Resistance 2 featuring trophies that require online play to earn.
+All three console games offer extensive stat tracking for online combat, and Resistance 2 even requires online play to unlock some of its trophies.